BradleyCodeU/bradleycodeu.github.io/_gdad/arrays/arraySearch/instructions.md

   - get the user input from textBox and save it in a variable named searchText
   - erase the old text from textBox
   - for each item of the array
+    - make a comment that says // check if item contains searchText
     - if the item contains the searchText
       - increase counter by 1
       - call the addToList function and give it the item as an argument